perez-eduardo/Quantum-Computing-LLM/Docs/quantum-computing-assistant-design.md

 ### Purpose

-The custom 1.2M parameter model has limited knowledge capacity.
-RAG compensates by retrieving relevant Q&A pairs at query time.
+The custom model has limited knowledge capacity.
+RAG retrieves relevant Q&A pairs at query time as context.

-**Key insight from training:** Small models learn vocabulary, not reasoning.
-The model outputs quantum terminology but answers are incoherent.
-RAG provides the actual knowledge at inference time.
+**Critical requirement:** Model must be trained on context-aware format to actually USE the retrieved content.

 ### Database Contents